-At the completion each iteration, the client can alter the change project scope based on learnings from all previous iterations so the teams are able to create the most business value.
+At the completion of each iteration, the client can alter the project scope based on learnings from all previous iterations, so the teams are able to create the most business value.

 3. Agile Methodology

-While Waterfall happens to be the most widely deployed project management framework, Agile is fast catching up and proving to be a vital tool in the arsenal of most modern project managers despite it being introduced only 16 years ago.
-While Agile was designed with the software and IT industry in mind, it has become highly relevant to many other industries around the world.
+Introduced only sixteen years ago, agile methodology is still fast catching up and proving to be a vital tool in the arsenal of most modern project managers.
+While Agile was designed keeping the software and the IT industry in mind, it has become highly relevant to many other industries around the world.

 With APF, your end goals are clearly defined but the method for achieving those goals will change based on your experience at each stage of the project.

-With Agile, on the other hand, your end goals are only loosely defined.
-At the end of each phase of the project (the sprint), there is feedback from stakeholders/client to help guide your decisions and improve or modify the final product.
+On the other hand, with Agile, your end goals are only loosely defined.
+At the end of each phase of the project (the sprint), there is feedback from stakeholders/clients to help guide your decisions and improve or modify the final product.

 4. Six Sigma

-“Six Sigma is a methodology and set of tools that help us measure what we do and then improve what we do.
+“Six Sigma is a methodology that uses a set of tools that help us measure what we do and then improve what we do.
 It really can work in any industry and in any type of business because everywhere we have a process, we can study it, measure it, and try to make it better.”